 25%

-We weigh each quilt on a calibrated scale and measure compressed volume in its stuff sack.
+We compare published weights and compressed volumes in the stuff sack.
 Lighter and smaller quilts score higher when warmth is equal.

 Draft Management